Step One: Find the book in the library catalogue.

 All physical items in Unitec Library are organised using the Dewey Decimal Classification System.
 Every book's call number starts with a three-digit number, followed by various letters and/or number combinations.
 The numbers indicate subject areas.
 The letters are based on the surname of the author or the first word of the title.
 See a summary of the Dewey Decimal Classification.

 You can find the call number of a book in LibrarySearch, the library catalogue.
-It is located under the title and it follows the coloured dot and location details.
+It is located under the title and it follows the availability and location details.